The family Floer functor is faithful: Floer theory and convergence

 Pick a map $\Psi_{I }$ on $P_I \times \Ubar_{I}$ subject to the condition that along the ends, Equations \eqref{eq:cont_data_end_+} and \eqref{eq:cont_data_end_-} hold.
 These constraints imply that the image of $\Psi_{I}$ along the ends lies in $\scrD^{2}$; extend it to a map from $P_I \times \Ubar_{I}$ to $\scrD^{2} $, with the requirement that Equations \eqref{eq:condition_diffeo_I_to_K_along_1} and \eqref{eq:condition_diffeo_I_to_K_along_0} hold along the two boundaries of the strip.
 This completes the base case.

-Given an ordered subset $K$ of $\Sigma$, assume by induction that continuation data and families of diffeomorphisms for all subsets $I$ of $K$ which satisfy Equations \eqref{eq:cont_data_end_-}-\eqref{eq:condition_diffeo_I_to_K_along_0} have been chosen.
+Given an ordered subset $K$ of $\Sigma$, assume by induction that continuation data and families of diffeomorphisms for all subsets $I$ of $K$ which satisfy Equations \eqref{eq:cont_data_end_+}-\eqref{eq:condition_diffeo_I_to_K_along_0} have been chosen.
 Define $(\Phi_{K}, \Psi_K)$ along the boundary strata of $\Ubar_{K}$ using Equation \eqref{eq:drop_element_same_data}-\eqref{eq:cont_data_stop_i_plus}.
-The inductive hypothesis for $(\Phi_I, \Psi_I)$ implies that this construction, which is a priori defined only on each separate top-dimensional cell of the boundary of $\Ubar_K$, restricts to the same map on each codimension $2$ cells, hence defines a map from the boundary of $\Ubar_{K}$.
-Moreover, the conditions imposed on the ends in Equations \eqref{eq:cont_data_end_-}-\eqref{eq:condition_diffeo_I_to_K_along_0} show that the restriction of these data to an end of a component of a fibre in $\Ubar_{K}$ which is labelled by $i \in K$ is given by $ \left( \psi_{i} (q_K) \right)_{*} \Phi_{i})$.
+The inductive hypothesis for $(\Phi_I, \Psi_I)$ implies that this construction, which is a priori defined only on each separate condimension $1$ cell of $\Ubar_K$, restricts to the same map on each codimension $2$ cell, hence defines a map from the boundary of $\Ubar_{K}$.
+Moreover, the conditions imposed on the ends in Equations \eqref{eq:cont_data_end_+}-\eqref{eq:cont_data_end_-} show that the restriction of these data to an end of a component of a fibre in $\Ubar_{K}$ which is labelled by $i \in K$ is given by $ \left( \psi_{i} (q_K) _{*} \Phi_{i}, \psi_{i} \circ \psi_i^{-1}(q_K) \right)$.